ranzan97/Tensorflow/README.md

 # TensorFlow Linear Regression Examples

-This repository contains Jupyter notebooks demonstrating linear regression techniques using TensorFlow.
-These examples are designed to help you understand and implement both simple and multiple variable linear regression models.
+This repository contains Jupyter notebooks demonstrating machine learning techniques using TensorFlow.
+These examples are designed to help you understand and implement various models, including linear regression, time series prediction, and sentiment analysis.

 ## Contents